deixei/sharp-testing/docs/README.md

 TSharp solution documentation hub.

+## Commands

-There are 3 main commands available
+There are 3 main commands available:

 - tsharp: [more](tsharp.md)